cisco/libacvp/README.md

 ## FAQ

-`I get "unable to process test vectors" for certain algorithms when libacvp is built without a FOM.
-Why?` Some algorithms need to have internal mechanisms tested that are not available in the regular APIs for that algorithm.
-These cannot be tested at runtime and are only avaible to be tested when linked to a FOM for non-runtime testing. --all_algs attempts to run these algorithms as well, so for runtime testing without linking to a FOM, specify the algorithms you wish to run individually.
+`I get "unable to process test vectors" for certain algorithms.
+Why?` This usually indicates that you have requested to test certain algorithms or features within algorithms that cannot be tested with the given version of OpenSSL as built.

-`I get some sort of hard crash while processing vector sets - why?` It is probable that libacvp is linking to a different version of a library than the one it was configured and built with. libacvp/acvp_app depend on library versions in enabling or disabling certain features at build time, so please make sure libacvp and acvp_app are built and run with the same versions of each library.
+`I get some sort of hard crash while processing vector sets - why?` It is probable that acvp_app is linking to a different version of a dependency than the one it was configured and built with. libacvp/acvp_app depend on library versions in enabling or disabling certain features at build time, so please make sure libacvp and acvp_app are built and run with the same versions of each library.